zhu/documentation-website/_data-prepper/core-apis.md

 ```

 ## Peer forwarder

 Peer forwarder can be configured to enable stateful aggregation across multiple Data Prepper nodes.
 For more information on configuring Peer Forwarder, see [Peer Forwarder Configuration](https://github.com/opensearch-project/data-prepper/blob/main/docs/peer_forwarder.md).
 It is supported by `service_map_stateful`, `otel_trace_raw` and `aggregate` processors.

 ## Shutdown timeouts

 When the Data Prepper `shutdown` API is invoked, the sink and processor `ExecutorService`'s are given time to gracefully shutdown and clear any in-flight data.
-The default graceful shutdown timeout for these `ExecutorService`'s is 10 seconds.
+The default graceful shutdown timeout for the `ExecutorService` processes is 10 seconds.
 You can configure the timeout with the following optional parameters:

 ```yaml
 processorShutdownTimeout: "PT15M"